tronkko/arkki/README.md

     --help             Show this message
 ```

-## Configuration

-In order to edit configuration, first create a configuration file as:

-    arkki init

-Configuration files are stored to .config/arkki directory in your home
-directory.
-Open the default configuration file to your editor and update
-the file accordingly.

 ## Full Backup

-Back up files to a directory as:
+Back up files in your home directory to directory DIR as:

     arkki backup DIR

-where DIR is a directory name where to store the archive.
-Directory
-argument may be omitted if you have set the output option in the
+Directory argument may be omitted if you have set the output option in the
 configuration file.

+By default, Arkki backs up all files in your home directory.
+See
+configuration further below for infomation on how to leave out cache and
+temporary files from the back to reduce the size of the archive.

 ## Recover Files